keu/docs/astro/workspace-api-tokens.md

 If you delete a Workspace API token, make sure that no existing CI/CD pipelines are using it.
 After it's deleted, an API token cannot be recovered.
 If you unintentionally delete an API token, create a new one and update any CI/CD workflows that used the deleted API token.

-If you are using an Organization API token for a Workspace, you can remove it's access from the Workspace.
-This API token will lose it's access to the given Workspace.

 1. In the Cloud UI, open your Workspace.